This is the application/proposal form for Axis of Praxis, the joint residency between MoKS (Mooste) and Ptarmigan (Tallinn).

 During Liminal Images events you may see work by filmmakers such as Hollis Frampton, Maya Deren, Carmelo Bene, Philippe Garrel, Dusan Makavejev, Peter Gidal, Yvonne Rainer, John Whitney, Stan Brakhage, Shûji Terayama, Christopher Maclaine, Ken Jacobs, Jonas Mekas, Joris Ivens, and George Landow (among others).

 Fo other residencies we cannot offer any funds or support beyond our enthusiasm and what we can scrape together of our non-monetary resources, but we are enthusiastic about mobility and having an international presence.
-If you have an idea for a short-term project that would work in a residency setting, please feel free to apply here.
+If you have an idea for a short-term project that would work in a residency setting, please feel free to contact us.

 Clip Kino' events are self-organised screening events of short video clips & documentaries found online.
 It aims to drag aspects of normalised 'private' activity - of viewing downloaded content on one's own computer - into public space for screening, appreciation and debate.
 'Media-environmental awareness' applies to include the social ecology of one's interests, desires, and attentions in one's peer-group and community.